As a welding pro, there’s nothing as important as stick welding skill.

 Every other electric welding skill depends on arc welding knowledge and experience.

 Because of this, you have to have a good stick welding machine to keep your skills sharp.

 That can be hard to do unless you’re able to find a solid machine you can afford.

-So we’ve put five stick welders that are great for daily work while keeping you sharp.
+So we’ve put together six cheap stick welders for under $500 that are great for daily work while keeping you sharp.

 Best Stick Welders Under $500